Retirement planning: How much will your OAS benefits be?

 How much are OAS payments, on average?

-OAS pension payment amounts are adjusted quarterly (in January, April, July and October) according to the cost of living in Canada, as measured by the Consumer Price Index inflation rates.
+The amount of OAS pension you could receive is determined by how long you have lived in Canada after the age of 18.
+Payment amounts are adjusted quarterly (in January, April, July and October) according to the cost of living in Canada, as measured by the Consumer Price Index.

-Note that the amount you're eligible to receive through OAS also depends on the income you receive.
-There is an OAS pension recovery tax of 0.15% for each dollar you earn over $73,756, meaning your OAS pension is completely eliminated when you earn over $119,398 per year.
+Note that the amount you're eligible for also depends on the income you receive.
+There is an OAS pension recovery tax of 0.15% for each dollar you earn over $77,580, meaning your OAS pension is eliminated when you earn over $126,058 per year.

 Are there spousal benefits?

 Surviving spouses and common-law partners of OAS recipients are entitled to a survivor pension.
-Like the OAS pension itself, this benefit can be offset by recovery tax if your surviving spouse or partner is earning an income, and completely eliminated if their earnings exceed $23,328.
+Like the OAS pension itself, this benefit can be offset by recovery tax if your surviving spouse or partner is earning an income and eliminated if their earnings exceed $25,056.

 Ready to start saving for your retirement?
-Qtrade Investor gives you everything you need to manage your RRSP or other self-directed investment account: low commissions, outstanding service, and powerful tools and research, all in an easy-to-use platform.
+Qtrade Investor has everything you need to manage your RRSP, TFSA or other self-directed investment accounts: low commissions, outstanding service, and powerful tools and research, all in an easy-to-use platform.